HaoranTang/HaoranTang.github.io/index.md

 ## Research Interests

-Haoran is interested in representation learning with limited/no supervision, and methods to transfer knowledge.
-His current research topics include generative models, multitask learning, and contrastive learning.
+Haoran is interested in learning with limited/no supervision and methods to edit/transfer knowledge, focusing on faithfulness and explainability of the learning scheme.
+His current research topics include machine unlearning, generative modeling, and self-supervised learning.

 {% include_relative _includes/publications.md %}